NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ![THOR Seed Custom Package](https://raw.githubusercontent.com/NextronSystems/nextron-helper-scripts/master/images/thor_seed_custom_zip.png "Prepare a custom THOR package with license")

 Make sure to check the description on [preconfigured variables](#preconfigured-variables) and the YAML config templates.

+THOR Seed executes THOR from the directory in which it finds the THOR binary.
+Keep relative resource directories such as `config`, `custom-signatures` and `signatures` next to the THOR binaries inside the package.

 You can remove some folders to save disk space and reduce network load when running the script on thousands of systems.
 The required files and directories are the following.
 You can safely remove all other files and directories.